Napa Valley Prep Football: St. Helena lowers boom on Lower Lake, 56-0

 The Saints were in a pretty good spirits after scoring on their opening drive and cruising to a 56-0 rout of an overmatched Lower Lake side on Friday evening in Lake County.

-St. Helena cranked out just over 400 yards of total offense in three quarters of action.
-The Trojans started a running clock to begin the second half, quickly ending the contest.
+St. Helena, which improved to 2-0 in North Central League I play and 4-1 overall, cranked out just over 400 yards of total offense in three quarters of action.
+The Trojans (0-4, 0-2 NCL I) started a running clock to begin the second half, quickly ending the contest.

 “It feels great (to get this win),” St. Helena cornerback Vincent Altemus said.
 “Coming off of last week, I felt we didn’t do so well.
 But this week, the scoreboard shows.”